-Built circa 1828, Rokeby is a Federal-style, two-story house of Flemish-bond red brick construction, with a one-story portico sheltering the arched front entrance.
+Built circa 1828, Rokeby is a Federal-style country mansion in King George County, set at a height with a magnificent view of the Rappahannock River Valley.
 In addition to its architectural integrity, the 50-acre estate is significant for its association with two men: Gustavus Brown Wallace, a member of a large extended family of social, political, and economic prominence in Virginia’s colonial and antebellum past, and Langbourne Meade Williams, one of Richmond’s most successful investment bankers in the early 20th century.
+After he purchased Rokeby in 1916, Williams enlarged the house and organized a building program to transform Rokeby and its pastoral setting into a playground for the wealthy and powerful members of Virginia’s political elite.
+Members of the legislature and even the governor enjoyed parties and picnics at Rokeby.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.